 In other words, 54EC Bonds or Capital Gains Bonds are fixed income securities issued by either of: REC, PFC, or any other bond notified by the central government.

-Few salient features of investing in 54EC Bonds and noted above are listed below:
+Salient Features of 54EC Bonds Investment are listed below:

 - Interest income: an investment in 54EC bonds will attract an annual interest income paid at the rate of 5.0%